jamesengleback/thesis/docs/docs/sxfst-results.md

 The script attempted to use the *Echo* logs from each run to calculate the actual volume of each compound dispensed, since towards the end of the screening program shortages of compound made it impossible to fully dispense some experiments.
-In retrospective this function did not perform properly, since all experiments are later annotated as having the target volumes of each compound.
+In retrospect, this function did not perform properly, since all experiments are later annotated as having the target volumes of each compound.
 This cannot be the case since it was casually observed that some compounds were completely depleted by